How to Setup Wordpress Blog Quickly and Easily

 These three things are all arranged by one hosting provider.

-WordPress hosting at SiteGround
+WordPress Hosting At SiteGround

-I personally recommend SiteGround for WordPress hosting
+I recommend SiteGround for WordPress hosting.

-Why Does SiteGround a Good Option?
+Why Is SiteGround a Good Option?

 With every package, you can install WordPress with a click.

-The WordPress dashboard
+The WordPress Dashboard

-So let's briefly discuss the WordPress menu (which you see on the left).
+So, let's briefly discuss the WordPress menu (which you see on the left).

 Dashboard

 The first option you see is the Dashboard.
-When you log in, you land on the subheading 'Home' of the menu item 'Dashboard', but just like I said before, I never use that.
+When you log in, you land on the subheading 'Home' of the menu item 'Dashboard,' but just like I said before, I never use that.

 Posts